Cali

-Santiago de Cali (/es/), or Cali, is the capital of the Valle del Cauca department, and the most populous city in southwest Colombia, with an estimated 2,280,522 residents in 2023.
+Santiago de Cali (/es/), or Cali, is the capital of the Valle del Cauca department, and the most populous city in southwest Colombia, with an estimated 2.3 million residents in 2026.
 The city spans 560.3 km2 with 120.9 km2 of urban area, making Cali the second-largest city in the country by area and the third most populous.
-As the only major Colombian city with access to the Pacific Coast, Cali is the main urban and economic center in the south of the country, and has one of Colombia's fastest-growing economies.
+Cali is the main urban and economic center in the south of the country, and has one of Colombia's fastest-growing economies.
 The city was founded on 25 July 1536 by the Spanish explorer Sebastián de Belalcázar.

 As a sporting center for Colombia, it was the host city for the 1971 Pan American Games.
 Cali also hosted the 1992 World Wrestling Championships, the 2013 edition of the World Games, the UCI Track Cycling World Championships in 2014, the World Youth Championships in Athletics in 2015 as well as the inaugural Junior Pan American Games in 2021 and the 2022 World Athletics U20 Championships.